Skip To Content

 Rebecca Baker-Grenier — Regalia Designer and Creator, Performer

-Hawilkwalał, Rebecca, is of Kwakiuł, Musgamagw Dzawada’enuwx, and Sḵwx̱wú7mesh ancestry.
+Hawilkwalał, Rebecca, is of Kwakiuł, Dzawada’enuwx, and Sḵwx̱̱wú7mesh ancestry.
 She is a multidisciplinary artist with a BA from the University of British Columbia.
 Rebecca is the Artistic Associate for the Dancers of Damelahamid and the Festival Associate for the Coastal Dance Festival.
 Rebecca has been dancing with the company since 2014 and is a pow-wow dancer with over 20 years of experience.
-She is the Regalia Designer for the Dancers of Damelahamid’s productions Flicker (2016), Mînowin (2019), Spirit and Tradition Remount (2020), Raven Mother (2024).
-She began fashion design in 2021, apprenticing under Pam Baker and attended the Banff Centre for the Arts, Indigenous Couture Program 2022.
-She was the recipient of the YVR Art Foundation, Emerging Artist Award, 2021.
-Rebecca debuted her first collection at New York Fashion Week, 2022.
-Her most recent collection “we are warriors” debuted at SWAIA Fashion Show – Santa Fe Indian Market, August 2023, followed by Vancouver Fashion Week, Vancouver Indigenous Fashion Week 2023, and Indigenous Fashion Arts Toronto, May 2024.
-Her work has been on exhibit at the Bill Reid Gallery, Museum of Vancouver, YVR Vancouver Airport, and featured in Vogue, Vogue Italia, and Elle Canada.
-Her piece “Held by Generations” will be at the American Museum for Natural History in New York, 2024-25.
+She is the Regalia Designer for the company’s productions Flicker (2016), Mînowin (2019), Spirit and Tradition Remount (2020), and Raven Mother (2024).
+She began fashion design in 2021, debuting at New York Fashion Week (2022) followed by SWAIA Santa Fe Indian Market, Vancouver Fashion Week, Vancouver Indigenous Fashion Week, and Indigenous Fashion Arts Toronto.
+Her work has been on exhibit at the American Museum for Natural History in New York, the Bill Reid Gallery, Museum of Vancouver, YVR Airport, and featured in Vogue and Elle Canada.
+She was the recipient of the YVR Emerging Artist Award, 2021.

 Raven Grenier — Song Composer and Vocalist, Northwest Coast Artist, Performer